ai-summer-of-code/aisoc-sequel-tracks/README.md

 - Required familiarity in specialist areas:
   - **RAGs:** Prior knowledge of RAG implementation is REQUIRED for everyone, to the level covered in AISOC Season 1.
   - **Agents:** For those mainly interested in productionizing agentic systems, prior knowledge in designing and implementing agents is required up to the level of the [Agents track](https://github.com/ai-summer-of-code).
-  - **Models:** For those interested in production systems (RAGs, Agents, QnA, etc) with bare/finetuned LLMs, prior knowledge in the inner workings of LLMs is required, up to the level of the [LLM Training track](https://github.com/ai-summer-of-code).
+  - **Models:** For those interested in production systems (RAGs, Agents, QnA, etc) with bare/finetuned LLMs, prior knowledge of the inner workings of LLMs is required, up to the level of the [LLM Training track](https://github.com/ai-summer-of-code).

-### Delivery Mode
+**Delivery Mode**
 - **Online:** Live sessions for ALL participants.
 - **In-person:** Bonus physical sessions on Saturdays to be held in Lagos for those interested.
 Venue and schedule TBA.

+**Learning Outcomes:**
+At the end of this track, participants will be equipped with the engineering best practices of designing, deploying and scaling production AI systems, applicable immediately to practical, real-world projects across a wide range of industries and use cases.

 ### Curriculum Structure
 Coming soon!